teganbroderick/Travelmaps/README.md

 <br>

 #### Internal dashboard
-An internal dashboard is visible only to ‘staff users’ of the site as defined in my data model.
-The dashboard shows aggregated data about trends across all users, visualized in a table, two chart.js charts, and a google maps heat map.
+An internal dashboard is visible only to 'staff users' of the site, as defined in my data model.
+The dashboard shows aggregated data about trends across all users, visualized in a table, two chart.js charts, and a google maps heat map. <br>
+* The bar chart shows the top 10 places saved across all maps <br>
+* The donut chart shows the top five types of places (as defined by Google Maps) saved across all maps
+* The heat map shows the concentration of places saved across all Maps <br>
+* The table shows user statistics

 ![dashboard](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/internal_dashboard.gif)

 #### Logout